missionpinball/mpf-docs/docs/gmc/installation.md

 ## Install the GMC Plugin

-### Simplest Installation: Godot Asset Library
+### Simplest Installation: Godot Asset Library (coming soon!)

+The latest development release of MPF (0.80.0.dev11) requires GMC plugin version 0.1.6, which is not yet available on the Asset Library.
+While we prepare for official release of MPF 0.80.0, we recommend the Standard or Expert installations, seen below.

-The Godot editor features a built-in library of plugins that you can download and install with a single click.
+The Godot editor features the Asset Library, a built-in library of plugins that you can download and install with a click.

 In the Godot editor, select **AssetLib** from the top center selector.
 You may need to enable online access to the asset library when prompted.
 Search for "GMC" and click on the GMC asset to download and install.